-Some time ago, I had blogged about Kahlil Gibran’s poem on children and loved how it gelled with my personal philosophy governing my attitude to my daughter.
+Some time ago, I had blogged about Kahlil Gibran’s poem on children and loved how it gelled with my philosophy governing my attitude toward my daughter.

 And now, I came across another lovely poem on marriage, and I am again struck by how much Khalil Gibran’s poems resonate with me.
 A lack of personal space can be so stifling…